Oral English Communication Competence of International Teaching Assistants

 • ITAs are responsible for:

-• if exempt from the OECT, providing the exemption certificate to their department.
+• providing the exemption certificate to their department.

 • scheduling and administering the OECT